BIO-AEROGEL SPECULATIONS

 atmosphere.
 Cutting torches and electric arcs should both be tried.
 In

-my original observation, aerogel was formed when superheated vapor
+my original observation, aerogel was formed when superheated metal vapor

 traveled through an orifice and encountered a cold metal plate.
 The zinc